 Plugins Every WordPress Site Should Use

 Before adding plugins, businesses should back up all files.
-Lis says plugin failure rates are at 1 percent, but that tiny percentage can cause serious damage to the infrastructure.
+Plugin failure rates are at 1 percent, but that tiny percentage can cause serious damage to the infrastructure.

-Here are the plugins no site should do without:
+Here are the WordPress plugins no site should do without:

 Security: Limit Login Attempts (standard)